The startup performance score helps IT get users from power-on to productivity quickly, without lengthy boot and sign-in delays.

 Startup performance provides an insight on the number of devices on which the boot drive is a hard disk.
 Hard disk drives typically result in boot times three to four times longer than solid-state drives.
 We also report the expected improvement to start up performance you would gain by moving to solid-state drives.

-Click though to see the list of devices that have hard disk drives.
+Click through to see the list of devices that have hard disk drives.
 The recommended action is to upgrade these devices to solid-state drives.

 Startup performance provides an insight on the number of devices that have delays to boot and sign-in times caused by Group Policy.
 Clicking through takes you to the devices view.
 The view is sorted by Group Policy time, so you can see affected devices for further troubleshooting.